-- Meetings: Second Tuesday of each month at 10:15am (social) and 10:30am (meeting) at Friends Homes West, 6100 W. Friendly Avenue, Welcome Center
+Meetings: Meetings: Second Tuesday of the month, September-May, at 10:15am at Friends Homes West, 6100 Friendly Avenue

 Contacts: Carol Harris

-- Meetings: Third Tuesday of each month at 7pm in the Parlor.
+Meetings: Third Tuesday of each month at 7pm in the Parlor.

 Circle 6 members are a diverse group of empty nesters and grandparents or wannabes.
 Our members are active in many church activities.
 We support missions, both local and foreign, with some of our members going on mission trips.
 We have monthly programs that are informative and interesting.
 We care for each other and always support members during difficult times.
 There are always laughs as well as serious discussions during our meetings at our members' homes in the evenings.
 We welcome new members to join us.